rapbando/maSSdump/README.md

 # maSSdump
-Tool for harvesting common names from SSL certificates providing IP ranges (fast reverse lookup scanner/enumerator for secure domains)
+Tool for harvesting common names from SSL certificates providing IP ranges (fast reverse lookup scanner/enumerator for secure domains) that also grabs and saves banners if you say so.

 #!/usr/bin/sh

 This script requires two main tools: